 - 13.4.2 In geographic areas that experience lengthy periods of snow cover (i.e., Alaska), and where it is deemed necessary, the mast of the turbine may be painted alternating bands of aviation orange and white to provide additional contrast against the snow.
-The nacelle and blades of the turbine shall remain solid white or light grey.
-(See Figure A-24 in Appendix A.) - 13.4.3 Blades or blade tips shall not be painted or manufactured in colors to camouflage wind turbines with the surrounding terrain.
-(See Figure A-25 in Appendix A.) - 13.4.4 For turbines that are constructed with lattice-type masts, the mast structure shall be painted with alternating bands of aviation orange and white, in accordance with Chapter 3.
-The turbine's nacelle and blades shall remain solid white or light grey.
+The nacelle and blades of the turbine must remain solid white or light grey (see Figure A-27). - 13.4.3 Blades or blade tips must not be painted or manufactured in colors to camouflage wind turbines with the surrounding terrain. - 13.4.4 For turbines that are constructed with lattice-type masts, the mast structure must be painted with alternating bands of aviation orange and white paint, in accordance with Chapter 3.
+The turbine's nacelle and blades must remain solid white or light grey.